STRICT limited movement Process

 It is imperative to keep the dog quiet 24/7 during the recovery period of 8 weeks if the dog is recuperating with conservative treatment (STRICT rest and medical management) to give the disc the best chance to form secure scar tissue.
 Dogs on conservative treatment are limited only to a very, very few minimal footsteps at potty time.

-Your surgeon will direct the number of weeks for post-op rest One benefit of surgery is physical therapy can start soon after surgery.
+Your surgeon will direct the number of weeks for post-op rest (often in the range of 4-6 weeks rest).
+One benefit of surgery is physical therapy can start soon after surgery.